OpenConext/OpenConext-devssp/README.md

 # OpenConect-devssp

 This repo contains all files that are needed to get a SimpleSAMLphp based SAML IdP and SP running in a docker container with a configuration that can be used to test OpenConext-Stepup.

-This container is not in any way production ready!
-It is meant for development purposes only.
+This image is not in any way production ready!
+It is meant for development and testing purposes only.

-The container is used in the docker-compose of the [OpenConext-devconf](https://github.com/OpenConext/OpenConext-devconf) project.
+This image is used in the docker-compose of the [OpenConext-devconf](https://github.com/OpenConext/OpenConext-devconf) project.

 # Development

+## Setup
 When developing the OpenConect-devssp itself you can run devssp using the docker-compose.yaml in this OpenConext-devssp project:

 - Clone the [OpenConext-devconf](https://github.com/OpenConext/OpenConext-devconf) project on the same level as this project.
-I.e. the directory structure should look like this:
+- I.e. the directory structure should look like this:
     ```
     .
     ├── OpenConext-devconf